 Marble is a beautiful, elegant and timeless stone.
-If you’re in love the look of marble, there’s probably no substitute.
+If you’re in love with the look of marble, there’s probably no substitute.
 However, to retain marble’s beauty, a little extra care is required.
-Don't let that frighten you, it's worth it.
+Don't worry, it's worth it.

 Don’t let spills sit.
-Clean up any messes immediately, this reduces the risk of staining and etching.
-Don’t use abrasive scrubbers or rough cloths when cleaning, they can scratch the stone.
+Clean up any messes immediately to reduce the risk of staining and etching.
+Don’t use abrasive scrubbers or rough cloths when cleaning, because they can scratch the stone.
 For big messes and deeper cleaning, follow the steps below.

 Use cutting boards, trivets and coasters.
-Mable is by no means fragile, but it is susceptible to damage from extreme heat, sharp edges, wet spots and a number of chemical reactions.
-Cutting boards, hotpads, coasters etc. aren’t always needed, but they are a simple precaution that will help prevent damage.
+Marble is by no means fragile, but it is susceptible to damage from extreme heat, sharp edges, wet spots and a number of chemical reactions.
+Cutting boards, hotpads or coasters aren’t always needed, but they are a simple precaution that will help prevent damage.

 The best way to clean marble is with non-abrasive dish soap and warm water.
-Make sure it’s not an acidic soap, it should be pH neutral.
-A spray bottle can be used to evenly distribute the soap solution (also useful for rinsing with plain water).
+Make sure it’s a pH neutral, non-acidic soap.
 Apply a thorough covering of the soapy water.
-You can gently scrub the stone with a soft cloth.
+A spray bottle can be used to evenly distribute the soap solution.
+You can gently scrub the stone with a soft cloth if needed.
 Don’t use rough sponges or scrubbing cloths, just a nice soft towel.

-Next, use a different wet cloth to wipe away the soap.
-You may need to repeat this step a few times.
-Make sure you get rid of all the soap residue.
+Next, use a clean wet cloth to wipe away the soap.
+It's sometimes helpful to use another spray bottle with plain water to rinse the counter.
+You may need to repeat this step a few times to make sure you get rid of all the soap residue.

-After wiping away all of the moisture, a final pass with a chamois or microfiber cloth with add some shine.
+Finally, use a clean, dry soft towel to dry the countertop thoroughly.
+After wiping away all of the moisture, a final pass with a chamois or microfiber cloth will add some shine.
 Don’t leave any water behind.
 Marble is porous, so standing water and liquids that penetrate unsealed areas could lead to stains or etching.

-There are a number of marble specific cleaning products and polishes available in stores.
-Many of these products are fine, just make sure the products is for marble and not some other stone.
-Also, make sure you have reviewed your stone manufacturer/installers guidelines for cleaning your specific stone, methods may vary from manufacturer to manufacturer.
+There are a number of marble-specific cleaning products and polishes available in stores.
+Many of these products are fine, as long as you make sure they're made for marble and not some other stone.
+Also, make sure you have reviewed your stone manufacturer/installers guidelines for cleaning your specific stone, as methods may vary from manufacturer to manufacturer.

-The best way to keep your marble clean, and retain it’s natural beauty is through regular cleanings and preventative maintenance.
-Seal your marble regularly, make frequent cleaning a habit, and follow preventative maintenance suggestions.
-A little TLC will help your stone last a lifetime.
+The best way to help your marble countertop retain its natural beauty is to seal your marble regularly, make frequent cleaning a habit and follow preventative maintenance suggestions.
+A little TLC will help your stone counter last a lifetime.

 Quartz is non-porous, which makes it one of the easiest countertop surfaces to maintain and clean.

-With any stone countertop it’s a good idea to clean up spills right away.
-Even though Quartz is non-porous and stain resistant, it is not stain proof.
+As with any stone countertop, it’s a good idea to clean up spills right away.
+Even though quartz is non-porous and stain resistant, it is not completely stain proof.
 Spills left to sit for long periods of time can cause discolorations.
 Plus, the longer a stain sits, the harder it becomes to clean.

-Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most Quartz, you should avoid cleaners with bleach or ammonia.
-Windex® for example come in an ammonia-free version.
+Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most quartz, you should avoid cleaners with bleach or ammonia.
+Windex®, for example, comes in an ammonia-free version.

-Quartz is an engineered stone, so it’s not 100% natural.
-Companies manufacture it.
-Different brands of Quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
-If you have questions, give us a call at:316-946-0530
+Quartz is an engineered stone, meaning companies manufacture it, so it’s not 100% natural.
+Different brands of quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
+If you have questions, give us a call at 316-946-0530.

 Sealed granite countertops are easy to clean, but there are a few things you should know before cleaning to help you protect your countertops.

-First, granite requires sealing about once a year to protect the stone from stains and scratches.
-The sealing lasts different amounts of time depending on how often use your countertops, how hard you use them, and the type of sealing used.
+First, most granite requires sealing about once a year to protect the stone from stains and scratches.
+The amount of time the sealant lasts can vary depending on how often use your countertops, how hard you use them and the type of sealing used.
 It’s important to know the state of your seal before cleaning.

-Unsealed granite, or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
-To test your seal put a couple of drops of water in a few spots of you countertop and wait a couple of minutes.
+Unsealed granite or a countertop where the seal has worn off will allow the stone to absorb liquids and spills, potentially creating stains.
+To test your seal, put a couple of drops of water in a few spots on your countertop and wait a couple of minutes.
 If the water soaks into the stone, it is probably time to reseal.
 If the water remains beaded on the surface of the granite, the seal is good.

 While some commercial cleaners are okay, they may break down the seal faster.
 It’s best to use only dish soap and water.
-Cleaning granite is simple, just mix warm water and a mild dish soap and wipe the countertops gently until clean.
-After cleaning, dry with a microfiber cloth or terry cloth towel cloth to get rid of streaks.
+Cleaning granite is simple: just mix warm water with a mild dish soap and wipe the countertops gently until clean.
+After cleaning, dry with a microfiber cloth or terrycloth towel cloth to get rid of streaks.
 It's that simple.

-Preventative maintenance goes along way with granite.
-If you clean up spills quickly, seal regularly, and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.
+Preventive maintenance goes a long way with granite.
+If you clean up spills quickly, seal regularly and avoid using anything abrasive on the countertop, you can expect your granite to retain its beauty for a lifetime.